8x8c/PHP-imageboard/README.md

 # PHP-imageboard

 version 1-  reply by clicking on the post title. sqlite3.
+Just run index.php it sets up everything for you. bam! a mini vichan in 4 files (different css than vichan tho).
+This is a no nonsense imageboard- a great start to feed to ai and change anything you want!
+Keep in mind the css can be changed to look like anything.